imkemayer/imkemayer.github.io/content/publication/doubly-robust-na/index.md

 #publication_short = "In *SITIS*"

 # Abstract and optional shortened version.
-abstract = "In healthcare and social sciences research, prospective observational studies are frequent, relatively easily put in place (compared to experimental randomized trial studies for instance) and can allow for different kinds of posterior analyses such as causal inferences.
-Average treatment effect (ATE) estimation for instance is possible through the use of propensity scores which allow to correct for treatment assignment biases in the non-randomized study design.
-However, a major caveat of large observational studies is their complexity and incompleteness: the covariates are often taken at different levels and stages, they can be heterogeneous – categorical, discrete, continuous – and almost inevitably contain missing values.
-The problem of missing values in causal inference has long been ignored and only recently gained some attention due to the non-negligible impacts in terms of bias induced by complete case analyses and misspecified imputation models.
-We discuss conditions under which causal inference can be possible despite missing confounder values, namely unconfoundedness on the observed values; we propose two alternative ATE estimators which directly account for the missing values, the first is built on logistic-linear specification and observed likelihood, appropriate for data missing at random, while the second uses semi-parametric estimation based on random forests with the great advantage of handling data missing not at random.
-We compare these two estimators to different methods proposed in the past to deal with missing confounder values.
-We assess the performance of our estimators on a large prospective database containing detailed information about over 20,000 severely traumatized patients in France.
-Using the proposed ATE estimators and this database we study the effect on mortality of tranexamic acid administration to patients with traumatic brain injury in the context of critical care management." abstract_short = ""
+abstract = "The problem of missing values in causal inference has long been ignored and only recently gained some attention due to the non-negligible impacts in terms of bias induced by complete case analyses and misspecified imputation models.
+We discuss different conditions under which causal inference can be possible despite missing attributes, we review existing solutions and propose a new approach to handle missing attributes in treatment effect estimation.
+We propose two average treatment effect (ATE) estimators, each in an inverse propensity weighting and a doubly robust form, which directly account for the missing values and show their consistency.
+The first is built on logistic-linear specification and observed likelihood, appropriate for data missing at random, while the second uses semi-parametric estimation based on random forests with the great advantage of handling data missing not at random.
+We compare these two estimators to different methods available in an extensive simulation study.
+We apply the estimators on a large prospective database counting about over 20,000 severely traumatized patients in France to study the effect on mortality of tranexamic acid administration among patients with traumatic brain injury in the context of critical care management." abstract_short = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.